FlorianGrimm/DeveloperABC/README.md

 ## K

+## L
+- Leyer's Law - Wenn eine Website laut Pressestelle wegen einer DDoS-Attacke offline war, lag es meist an der fehlenden Skalierbarkeit der Lösung und nicht an einer Attacke.
+- Leyer's Law - If a website was offline - according to the press office - due to a DDoS attack  it was usually due to the solution's lack of scalability and not to an attack.

 ## M
 - Marketing - In the project livetime the last instance, that doesn't need understand the product, to draw diagrams, that are not UML and have potential to be misinterpretted -- but can change the product name 3 days before go live.